Feemagie/website-content/games/in-my-shadow/in-my-shadow-review.md

 There's something emotionally deep about shadows.
 Perhaps a poetic symbolism of a lingering darkness that exists whenever we face a hopeful light.
 And the closer we get... the larger that dark shadow becomes.

-In My Shadow tells it's compelling story using that kind of symbolism as it's core mechanics.
+In My Shadow tells it's compelling story perhaps using that kind of symbolism as it's core mechanics.
 You, as the player, delve into the memories of a woman as a child silhouette on the walls of a playhouse.
-This house most likely represents the woman's childhood home.
+This house represents the woman's childhood home.
 Within the rooms, you're given a set number of objects to use to project shadows upon the walls.
-Your self-reflected silhouette can use these shadows as platforms to reach the level's objectives in order to progress to the story.
-Essentially, you need to collect diary pages and meet the character waiting for you at the end.
-It must be completed in that order, or else the character will silently reject you without the proper pages in your possession.
+Your self-reflected silhouette can use these shadows as platforms to reach the level's objectives and ultimately progress through the story.
+Essentially, you need to collect diary pages and then meet the character waiting for you at the end.
+You'll learn more about her past and (hopefully) help the woman confront some lingering regrets and disappointments.

 # An Emotional Story